jamal7x7/my-portfolio/src/posts/how-iavascript-works-09-fp.md

 Can we write our regular code with only pure functions? well, our code must interact and communicate with the outside world, that's a side effect right there, the idea is not to make all our functions 100% pure but to minimize side effects, to organize code to a part where functions are totally pure and other part where functions can have side effects, so that when we have a bug we know wich portion of the code to inspect and debug.

-> The goal of FP is to isolate _impure_ function, functions with side effects.
+> one of the goals of FP is to isolate _impure_ function, functions with side effects.

 How to build the perfect function in FP then?